What to expect during the water damage rebuild process

 After the dry job is complete, your personal belongings should be given antimicrobial treatments to prevent mold and bacterial growth.
 This may include carpets, clothing, furniture, curtains, and any other items that could be affected.

-Although some water damage restoration companies can complete the drying process and also repair or replace affected areas of your home, we recommend consulting a well-reputed professional contractor for the job.
+Although some water damage rebuild companies can complete the drying process and also repair or replace affected areas of your home, we recommend consulting a well-reputed professional contractor for the job.
 Your insurance may recommend a list of vendors who will offer to do both the drying and repair job, but often times these vendors either lack expertise or will try to cut corners in order to save the insurance company money.
 Either way, many homeowners end up unsatisfied with the work.

 By choosing a professional contractor that you trust, you’re more likely to get quality results.
 Plus, since you should already have an estimate from your claims manager as to what your insurance company is willing to pay for repairs, you can negotiate with your chosen contractor to fit within that budget.